Astra-Gal/PDA_static_and_dynamic_testing/part_1_docs/testing_task_1.md

 # typo - dif should be def, and there should be a comma between card1 and card2
   dif highest_card(self, card1 card2):
+#line 34 should be indented
   if card1.value > card2.value:
     return card
-    # line 34 should return card1
+    # line 35 should return card1
   else:
     return card2